haseebanwar/create-react-pkg/README.md

   Bundle formats.
 Available formats are `cjs`, `esm`, and `umd`

+#### name

+- **Type**: `string`
+- **Default**: `camel-cased version of your package name`

+  Name to expose in the UMD build.
+Use this option when you are using `umd` as one of the build formats.

 #### disableESLint

 - **Type**: `boolean`
 - **Default**: `false`

-  Disable code linting with ESLint
+  Disable code linting with ESLint.

 #### rollupOptions

 - **Type**: [`RollupOptions`](https://rollupjs.org/guide/en/#big-list-of-options)

   Directly customize the underlying Rollup bundle.
-This is the same as options that can be exported from a Rollup config file and will be merged with react package script's internal Rollup options.
+This is the same as options that can be exported from a Rollup config file and will be merged with `react-package-script`'s internal Rollup options.
 See [Rollup options docs](https://rollupjs.org/guide/en/#big-list-of-options) for more details.

 ### Rollup